 - What kind of uniforms do you guys wear?

 We've got these great BARBARIAN brand rugby shirts and four-color (white is a color) t-shirts that the Band will sell you.
-On cold days (and when we're on the field) we wear the rugbies.
-Other times, we wear the t-shirts and tie the rugbies around our waists.
 The other part of the official band uniform is white pants.
 By "pants" we really mean "ass-coverings".
 In other words, a white skirt counts as white pants.
 A white dress is white pants.
 A white boiler suit is white pants.
 A gigantic white sock is white pants.
 A diaper is white pants, unless it's one of those pink-is-for-girls/blue-is-for-boys Huggies.
 White jeans are white pants if and only if they are sold as "white" - if we let you get away with very pale blue jeans, then the next guy would want to wear their slightly-less-pale very pale blue jeans, and in a few years everyone would just be taking the field in blue jeans.
 Unacceptable.
 White sweatpants are not white pants, because they look bad.
 Especially if they have a logo.
 Especially if the logo says "Syracuse".
 White shorts are not white pants, unless you paint your legs white (not Caucasian white, though).
 For those of you too embarrassed to ask the salesman at the GAP for white pants or unwilling to ask your grandfather for the bottom half of his leisure suit, we have a tailor come in before our first game and fit people for white pants.

 - Why are white skirts white pants but white shorts aren't?

 It's only fair.
 You get to pee standng up.

 Come.
 The B is silent, like in the word bass.